 Only 10% of the ingredients to produce your beer end in the cup.
 What to do with all this brew waste?
 Barley bars!
 Meet it here.

-Yes, you read that right, eating beer is the proposal from the American startup ReGrained.
+Yes, you read that right, after the bread beer (in this post here), to drink, you can now eat beer.
+This is the proposal from the American startup ReGrained.
 They use the brewing residue as raw material to create barley bars.
 It is similar to the famous cereal bars, but much more sustainable.
 This thanks to the left over ingredients from local breweries.
 So far they are available in two flavors: almond + honey and chocolate + coffee.

 Some breweries maintains relationships with farmers who use the spent grains as part of animal feed.
 However for urban breweries, distant from rural areas, there is not demand for that.
 That’s why the partnership with ReGrained is so interesting, it gives a second life to what would become garbage.
 The pulp looks similar to oats, contains fiber, protein, low glycemic index, a unique flavor, and can be used in several culinary preparations.